The world of pianos – especially digital pianos – can be very confusing and overwhelming, not only for beginners but also for seasoned musicians!

 When it comes to buying a digital piano, there are two ways you can go – order online or buy in a physical store.
 Both have their advantages and disadvantages.

-While I always recommend playing a digital piano in person to make sure that YOU like how it sounds and feels, it’s not always possible.
+While I always recommend playing a digital piano in-person to ensure that YOU like how it sounds and feels, this may not always be possible.

-Let’s look at each option in more detail so you can decide which one is more suitable for you.
+Let’s look at each option in detail so you can decide which one is best for you.

-Despite a strong competitor in the form of online retailers, brick and mortar stores remain the most popular place to buy musical instruments, and digital pianos in particular.
+Despite strong competition from online retailers, brick and mortar stores are a popular place to buy musical instruments and digital pianos in particular.

-- 1) You can try out the instrument in person and find out what you like or don’t like about it.
+- 1) You can try out the instrument in person to find out what you like or don’t like about it.

-- 2) It’s much easier to make a decision and be confident about it when you have actually played the piano you’re going to buy.
+- 2) It’s much easier to make a decision and be confident about it when you have actually played the piano yourself.

-- 3) Personalized attention from sales staff.
-You can get a recommendation from a sale’s person for your particular situation (needs, experience) as well as a demonstration of how the instrument sounds from a listener’s perspective.
+- 3) You receive personalized attention from the sales staff.
+You can get a recommendation from a sale’s person for your particular situation (needs and experience), as well as a demonstration of how the instrument sounds from a listener’s perspective.

-- 4) You can immediately pick up your piano without having to wait for delivery.
+- 4) You can pick up your piano immediately, without having to wait for delivery (in most cases).

 - 1) A sale’s person influences your decision and can talk you into buying a piano you’re hesitant about or not in love with.

-- 2) Prices in physical stores tend to be higher than online, especially if it’s a small local store.
+- 2) Prices in physical stores tend to be higher than online, especially in small local ones.

-- 3) You’re usually stuck with a very limited selection of models (usually that make the retailer the most money)
+- 3) You’re usually stuck with a very limited selection of models (usually the ones that make the retailer the most money).

-Online sales of musical instruments are growing each year, and people are definitely much more confident buying a digital piano online today than, say, 5 years ago.
+Online sales for musical instruments are growing each year, and people are definitely growing in confidence about buying a digital piano online today over, say, 5 years ago.

-And it’s actually not surprising considering the multiple advantages of buying online.
+This is actually not surprising considering the many advantages of buying online.

-- 1) Saves time and efforts (saving on gas, no parking hassles, no need to wait for a sale’s person, etc.)
+- 1) Save time and effort (saving on gas, no parking hassles, no need to wait for a sale’s person, etc.)

-- 4) Easy to access consumer & expert reviews, forum discussions and video demonstrations, which are more trustworthy sources of information than an opinion of a sale’s person.
+- 4) Benefit from consumer & expert reviews, forum discussions, and video demonstrations, which are more trustworthy sources of information than the opinion of a salesperson.

-- 5) No pressure.
-You can take your time and weight all the pros and cons and make a well thought-out decision, avoiding the salesperson influence.
+- 5) There’s no pressure.
+You can take your time and weigh all the pros and cons to make a thought-out decision, avoiding the salesperson influence.

-- 7) The “price + shipping (usually free)” price is usually lower compared to offline stores.
+- 7) The “price + shipping (usually free)” price is usually lower compared to brick-and-mortar stores.

-- 2) Delayed delivery.
-You don’t get your piano immediately (usually takes 2-5 days), and in some cases, delivery can be delayed.
+- 2) You don’t get your piano immediately (usually takes 2-5 days), and in some cases, delivery can be delayed.

-- 3) Security risk (payment fraud, personal information).
-That’s why I recommend using only well-known reliable websites.
+- 3) There is a security risk (payment fraud, personal information).
+That’s why I recommend only using well-known, reliable online retailers.